desuk/desuk.github.io/content/_index.md

 ## Next meeting

 8th June 2019, Civil Service Club ([map](https://goo.gl/maps/Rnxri95RcCLaJNAh6)) at 2pm.
-Come along, chat and hear music that is "beyond category".
+Come along, chat and hear music that is _beyond category_.
 The Civil Service Club has a bar and serves food.

 ## Non-society events